National Security, Privacy, Data Protection and Retention, Protection of Sources, Surveillance

 In a constitutional complaint, the Court must establish whether the act in question violates the Constitution directly, as opposed to whether it is inconsistent with other legislation.
 An application for an injunction in a constitutional complaint requires that the complainant demonstrate the probability of success on the merits as well as the urgent need for staying the implementation of the act in question.

-Weber J also held that the provisional measure did not include technical and organizational measures designed to prevent unauthorized access to the data, security incidents or abuse.
+Judge Weber also held that the provisional measure did not include technical and organizational measures designed to prevent unauthorized access to the data, security incidents or abuse.

 The other judges who endorsed Weber’s judgment entered opinions with similar reasoning, with many emphasizing the importance of data protection and some going as far as positing a constitutional right to data protection.
 Judge Luiz Fux held that the provisional measure “lacked the transparency and information required for a proper comparison and reconciliation between the need for statistical production and the fundamental rights to data protection and informational self-determination” [p.
 73].
 Similarly, Judge Gilmar Mendes stated that “the protection of a fundamental right to data protection is no longer constrained to the demarcation of a private space, but, rather, it asserts itself in the right to governance and transparency in the treatment of data acknowledged in a broad sense” [p.109].